Current Pharmaceutical Design

 Current Pharmaceutical Design is a peer-reviewed medical journal which covers issues related to pharmacology and medicinal chemistry.
 Each issue is devoted to a single major therapeutic area.
 For each issue, an executive editor is chosen who is an acknowledged authority in that field.

+The Journal is published by Bentham Science Publishers, which have faced criticism due to potentially predatory publishing tactics.

 Abstracting and indexing

 Current Pharmaceutical Design is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2019 impact factor of 2.208.